abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 i.e. the group operation takes one pair of elements from $G$ and $H$ and another pair of elements from $G$ and $H$, only to return --- guess what --- a pair of elements $G$ and $H$.

 Let's take an example.
 To avoid confusion, we take two totally different groups --- the color-mixing group and the group of integers under addition.
-That would mean that a value of $G \times H$ would be a pair, containing a random color and a random number, and the operation would combine two combine two such pairs and and produce another one.
+That would mean that a value of $G \times H$ would be a pair, containing a random color and a random number, and the operation would combine two combine two such pairs and produce another one.

 ![Equations of the product of numbers and colors](../11_natural_transformations/product_group_equations.svg)